Bellman Value Decomposition for Task Logic in Safe Optimal Control: RESULTS

-We next present the first major result of the work concerning the decomposition of the Bellman Value for the conjunction of $N$ Until predicates, or equivalently, the $N$-$\mathcal{R}\mathcal{A}$ Value.
-This result is a generalization of the RR Value function decomposition in \cite{sharpless2025dual}, which explored the independent pairwise combination of two reach tasks.
+We next present the first major result of the work concerning the decomposition of the Value for the \texttt{AND} of $N$ \texttt{Until} predicates with a safety spec., or equivalently, the $N$-$\mathcal{R}\mathcal{A}$-$\mathcal{A}$ Value.
+This is a generalization of the dual-objective base cases that preceded this work \cite{sharpless2025dual}.
+Akin to later results, the decomposition is achieved by transforming the logic into an amenable form, and then applying the algebraic rules of \Cref{lem:equiv} to decompose the Value into a single $\mathcal{R}\mathcal{A}$-Value.